pyfsi/coconut/coupling_components/mappers/mappers.md

 with $\boldsymbol{f}, \boldsymbol{\alpha} \in \mathbb{R}^{n \times 1}$, and $\boldsymbol{\Phi} \in \mathbb{R}^{n \times n}$.
 This system can be solved for the weights-vector $\boldsymbol{\alpha}$.

-However, in our case, the *from*-point values vector $\boldsymbol{f}$ is not known in advance: it contains the values of the `Variable` that will be interpolated.
+However, in our case, the *from*-point values vector $\boldsymbol{f}$ is not known in advance: it contains the values of the `variable` that will be interpolated.

-Therefore, the approximation to calculate the interpolatoin in the *to*-point is rewritten as follows:
+Therefore, the approximation to calculate the interpolation in the *to*-point is rewritten as follows:

 $$
 f(\boldsymbol{x}_{to}) = \sum_j \alpha_j \phi(||\boldsymbol{x}_{to} - \boldsymbol{x}_j||) = \boldsymbol{\Phi}_{to}^T \boldsymbol{\alpha} = \boldsymbol{\Phi}_{to}^T \boldsymbol{\Phi}^{-1} \boldsymbol{f} = \boldsymbol{c}^T \boldsymbol{f}